Links for Palaeobotanists

 !
 Nan Crystal Arens, C. Strömberg and A. Thompson, Department of Integrative Biology, and Paleobotany Section, Museum of Paleontology (UCMP), University of California at Berkeley: Virtual Paleobotany.
 The Virtual Paleobotanical Laboratory, a comprehensive treatment of the fossil record of land plants, is divided into 12 chapters, lab I through XII.
 Each lab has a title page, a page with questions around the group or subject of study, a list of literature and links for further reading and exploration, and a virtual gallery of images from the lab.
 Go to: Sphenopsids and Ferns.

 S.R.
 Ash (2001): The fossil ferns of Petrified Forest National Park, Arizona, and their paleoclimatological implications.
-In PDF, Proceedings of the 6th Fossil Resource Conference.
-See also here.
+Proceedings of the 6th Fossil Resource Conference.

 !
 Lorna Ash & Heather Kroening, Department of Biological Sciences, University of Alberta: Instructional Multimedia, Multimedia Topics, Botany.
 Go to: Equisetum life cycle, Fern Life Cycle.
 See also here.
 Online and downloadable flash 4 movies.
 Excellent!